hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 You may optionally specify a DNS name, client name and/or custom DNS servers.
 </summary>

-When running IKEv2 setup in auto mode, advanced users can optionally specify a DNS name to be used as the VPN server's address.
+When running IKEv2 setup in auto mode, advanced users can optionally specify a DNS name for the IKEv2 server address.
 The DNS name must be a fully qualified domain name (FQDN).
-It will be included in the generated server certificate.
 Example:

 ```bash
 sudo VPN_DNS_NAME='vpn.example.com' ikev2.sh --auto
 ```

-Similarly, you may optionally specify a name for the first IKEv2 client.
+Similarly, you may specify a name for the first IKEv2 client.
 The default is `vpnclient` if not specified.

 ```bash
 sudo VPN_CLIENT_NAME='your_client_name' ikev2.sh --auto
 ```

 By default, IKEv2 clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
-When running IKEv2 setup in auto mode, you may optionally specify custom DNS server(s).
+You may specify custom DNS server(s) for IKEv2.
 Example:

 ```bash
 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 ikev2.sh --auto
 ```

 By default, no password is required when importing IKEv2 client configuration.
-You may optionally choose to protect client config files using a random password.
+You can choose to protect client config files using a random password.
 Example:

 ```bash
 sudo VPN_PROTECT_CONFIG=yes ikev2.sh --auto